Embedded-Project-Mastermind/Mastermind/README.md

 ## Setup IDE

-After the installation of CCS, version 12.8.0, open the file `ccs_setup_12.8.0.00012.exe`.
+After the installation of **Code Composer Studio (CCS)**, version 12.8.0
+1. Open the file `ccs_setup_12.8.0.00012.exe`.
-On the opened window, press `next` one time.
+2. On the opened window, press `next` one time.
 Accept the agreement and press `next` again four times.
-Then, in `Select Components` select `SimpleLink™ MSP432™ low power + performance MCUs`.
+3. Then, in `Select Components` select `SimpleLink™ MSP432™ low power + performance MCUs`.
-In `Install debug probes` leave it as it clicking `next`.
+4. In `Install debug probes` leave it as it clicking `next`.
-To conclude, press `next` until the launcher begins the download.
+5. To conclude, press `next` until the launcher begins the download.

 (da finire)